-The proof of the above theorem can be found in the online supplementary material.
-For the interest of page limitation, we put some lemmas in supplementary material, whose conditions is standardized in cubic splines.
+The proof of the above theorem can be found in the Supplementary Material \ref{sec: proof}, along with several lemmas, the conditions of which are standardized in cubic splines.
 The above theorem provides the lower bound of $\lambda$ to realize the correct recovery of the support set.
-The lower bound in \eqref{equ: lower bound of lambda} is affected by several factors.
-First, it is affected by the temporal resolution $N$: as $N$ increases, there is more flexibility in tuning this penalty parameter $\lambda$.
+As indicated by \eqref{equ: lower bound of lambda}, the lower bound is affected by several factors.
+First, it is affected by the temporal resolution $N$: as $N$ increases, there is greater flexibility in tuning the penalty parameter $\lambda$.
 Second, the lower bound in \eqref{equ: lower bound of lambda} is affected by the incoherence parameter $\mu$: if $\mu$ is small, then the lower bound increases.
-This is because small $\mu$ means that the group of feature variable candidates are similar to each other.
-It should be noted that $\mu$ is decided by the dataset $\mathcal D$ itself (see Condition \ref{assumption -- PDW -- mutual incoherence condition}).
-Third, this lower bound in \eqref{equ: lower bound of lambda} is affected by the number of columns of the matrix $\myX$.
-If its number of columns is very large, then it requires larger $\lambda$ to identify significant feature variables among potential feature variables.
+This is because a small $\mu$ means that the feature variable candidates are similar to each other.
+This phenomenon is called \textit{multicollinearity}.
+In this case, we have a very limited choice in terms of selecting $\lambda$.
+However, we cannot increase the value of $\mu$, because this is decided by the data set $\mathcal D$ (see Condition \ref{assumption -- PDW -- mutual incoherence condition}).
+Third, the lower bound in \eqref{equ: lower bound of lambda} is affected by the number of columns of the matrix $\myX$.
+If its number of columns is very large, then it requires a larger $\lambda$ to identify the significant feature variables from among potential feature variables.